 This echoes the original Road House script, which starred Patrick Swayze in the role Jake Gyllenhaal will soon fill.
 Instead of Florida, the original ’80s movie took place in Missouri and involved the evil-doing of a corrupt businessman.

 Also starring in the remake are Billy Magnussen, Suicide Squad‘s Daniela Melchior, Gbemisola Ikumelo, and Lukas Gage.
-Additionally, UFC champion Conor McGregor will also star in the film, marking his major acting debut.
+Additionally, UFC champion Conor McGregor will star in the film, marking his major acting debut.
+Joaquim de Almeida, Darren Barnet, Kevin Carroll, and JD Pardo have also come aboard the cast.
 Anthony Bagarozzi and Charles Mondry will pen the scripts.
 Meanwhile, Doug Liman will direct Road House.